I-fahd/SOC-Analyst-Portfolio/README.md

 - Phishing-Email: for phishing emails from SEIM alerts.

 ## Discleamer
-All cases from simulated environments.
+All cases are from simulated environments.